EdwardShanahan07/ellie-mae-photography/README.md

 <img src="./readme-assets/images/feature-header.png" alt="Website Header" />

-The header contains two main sections the Navbar and the hero.
-The Navbar lets users navigate through the website.
-The hero contains Ellie Mae’s photo and introductory text.
-There is a button linked to the form section, so the user can contact Ellie Mae.
+The header contains two sections the navbar and the hero.
+The navbar lets the user navigate through the website.
+When a user clicks a link in the navigation it will bring them to that section.

-The header contains two
+The hero contains Ellie Mae's photo and introductory text.
+There is also a hire me button linked to the contact section.

 ### About Section

 <img src="./readme-assets/images/feature-about.png" alt="Website About Section">

+The about section has Ellie Mae's photo and a biography about her.
+There are also her social media icons linked to her social media.

 ### Portfolio Section

 <img src="./readme-assets/images/feature-portfolio.png" alt="Website Portfolio Section">

+The portfolio section contains photos of Ellie Mae's best work.
+There are eight images in total.
+The image gallery is made with CSS Grid, to give a modern look to the website.

 ### Pricing Section

 <img src="./readme-assets/images/feature-pricing.png" alt="Website Pricing Section">

+The pricing section contains three cards.
+The cards have different pricing plans.
+If the user clicks the enquire button, their default email app will open with the subject of the pricing plan which they want to enquire about and the Ellie Mae's email.

 ### Contact Section

 <img src="./readme-assets/images/feature-contact.png" alt="Website Contact Section">

+The contact section has Ellie Mae's photo and a contact form.
+The user can contact Ellie Mae using their name, email, and message.
+The user must fill out all the forms because it won't send.

 ### Footer

 <img src="./readme-assets/images/feature-footer.png" alt="Website Footer">

+The footer contains three sections.
+The first section is website information.
+The second section has the website navigation.
+The last section has contact information.

 ## Testing